zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/_index.md

 2. In the **Schema Browser** panel on the left, select a bucket from the dropdown menu to define your data source.

-3. Next, select a measurement to query from the dropdown menu.
-You will see a list of fields and tags that belong to the measurment.
+3. Next, select a measurement to query from in the dropdown menu.
+You will see a list of fields and tags that belong to each measurment.

 4. Use the **Script editor** to manually create SQL scripts.
 Simply click in the editor to start writing a query.

 5. Alternatively, turn on **SQL Sync** to get basic precreated SQL queries.
+Click on fields and tags under the measurement dropdown menu to automatically add them to your query.

 6. You can select a time range using the dropdown menu under the script editor, or add one manually.

-7. Click **Run** to execute the query.
+7. Click **Run** to execute a query.

 8. You can download the results to a CSV file by clicking on **CSV** under the script editor.